hollance/neural-engine/docs/16-bit.md

 ## Quantized operations

 Core ML has support for quantizing weights using 8-bit or smaller integers.
 However, it appears this is just for storing the weights in the mlmodel file.
 In theory, an NPU can perform operations such as convolution directly with quantized weights, but there is no evidence to suggest the ANE currently does this.

+As of iOS 14 and macOS 11, Core ML does support 8-bit operations but only for the matrix multiplication layers, not for convolution layers or other operations.
+It's unknown whether such 8-bit operations are actually performed on the ANE or only on the CPU.